sadn1ck/twvr/README.md

 # twvr - a vite/react/tailwind template

-This template provides a minimal setup to get React working in Vite with HMR & Tailwind and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR & Tailwind and biomejs.

 ## suggestions and recommendations welcome